NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ## Updating an app or a plugin to support `markingMode: none`

-First, to instruct any app to use this feature we need to add the following in the [Android-specific custom flags]({% slug custom-flags %}):
+First, to instruct any app to use this feature we need to add the following in the [Android-specific custom flags(app/package.json)](./custom-flags):

 ```json
 "android": {